Cooking (Recipes)

 - Chop the tomatoes, zucchini, bell pepper, and sweet potatoes, then add them along with the puréed tomatoes.

-- Feel free to season it to your taste.
-I usually add a lot of pepper, 2-3 sprigs of rosemary and 1-2 bird’s eye chilies.
+- Feel free to season to your taste.
+I usually add a lot of pepper, 2-3 sprigs of rosemary and 1-2 bird's eye chilies.

 - Reduce to low heat and let it simmer for 1.5 - 2 hours (until the sweet potatoes are cooked through).